About me

 How I work

-What I always do: understand the real workflow before touching a screen, and keep asking "why is it done this way?" until I get an answer that holds up.
+I always understand the real workflow before touching a screen, and keep asking "why is it done this way?" until I get an answer that holds up.

 Leadership

 I built Qube's design team from the ground up.
+Over my time there, I mentored 10 designers and 7 interns.
 Here's what I learned.

 I go by strengths.
 Every person on my team has a different superpower.
 My job is to put them where that superpower gets used.